ccw0530/Sentiment_Analysis_News/README.md

  ************UPDATE on using Market Outlook and Top News headlines together************

-Accuraqcy increases by around 6%.
+Accuraqcy increases by around 3-6%.
 Log Loss also decreases, meaning predicted probability is closer to to actual result

 Recall has 11% improvement as it can distinguish more down movement correctly

- Accuracy: 0.6079295154185022
+ Accuracy: 0.6079295154185022 (range approxiately from 0.57 - 0.60)

                   precision    recall  f1-score   support